 Looking for a Koh Samui travel guide?
 I’ve got you covered!
+In this article, I’ll share everything you need to know before visiting this stunning Thai island.

-Ready to uncover the beauty of Koh Samui?
+Discover the must-see attractions and top restaurants on this tropical haven.
+Ready to explore the beauty of Koh Samui?
 Let’s dive in!

 Koh Samui Travel Guide: Koh Samui at Glance

-Koh Samui, the second-largest island in Thailand (only smaller than Phuket), covers about 230 km² (56,800 acres).
 Famous for its long sandy beaches, picturesque coconut trees, and vibrant coral reefs, the island has seen a big economic change.

 Once dependent on agriculture and fishing, Koh Samui changed dramatically in the 1980s with the opening of an airport, which led to mass tourism.

-The island is perfect for water sports like divingsnorkeling, and kayaking, and it offers a wide range of accommodations, drawing over 1.2 million visitors each year.
-Beyond its beautiful beaches and clear waters, Koh Samui has a lot to offer.
+The island is perfect for water sports like diving, snorkeling, and kayaking, and it offers a wide range of accommodations, drawing over 1.2 million visitors each year.

 From scenic waterfalls to a giant Buddha statue, lively night markets, and the stunning Ang Thong National Marine Park, there’s plenty to see and do in this unique destination.

-Koh Samui Travel Guide: When Is the Best Time to Visit Koh Samui?
+The Best Time to Visit Koh Samui

 The best time to visit Koh Samui is during the dry season from December to February.
 You’ll get sunny weather, calm seas, and nice temperatures, perfect for the beach and outdoor fun.